inventwo/ioBroker.vis-2-widgets-icontwo/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- new icons (lights & maintenance)
+- new icons (lights & maintenance & faucets)

 ### 0.22.0 (2025-09-07)
 - new icons (lawn & pool robot)